-Many people who have been diagnosed with cancer fear their cancer coming back or getting worse.
+Many people who have been diagnosed with cancer fear their cancer either coming back or getting worse.
 For some, these fears surface or become worse around the anniversary of their diagnosis or transplant date.
 For others, these fears surface or become worse around checkups and screenings.
 Some cancer survivors call this "scanxiety."
 These fears are normal, and there are things you can do to manage them.

-Check off the action items in the list below that you think may help alleviate your fear of relapse or disease progression.
+Check off the action items in the list on the following page that you think may help lessen your fear of relapse or disease progression.
 You do not need to do all of them.
 Find what works best for you.

-- Get answers to your questions.
-Talk to your oncologist about your risk for relapse or disease progression and the signs and/or symptoms that may indicate a relapse or disease progression. - o This information can help you better understand your situation and minimize the fear of the unknown. - Share the thoughts and feelings that are upsetting you.
-Talk to a mental health professional. - A mental health professional can help you to fine-tune your awareness of your emotions so that you feel more in control.
-They can also help you to learn coping strategies to care for yourself.
-Ask your doctor for a referral or call your insurance provider. - Pay attention to the lifestyle changes that improve your overall health and well-being, such as making good food choices or starting an exercise program.
-See Healthy Behavior Recommendations on page 44. - o Talk to your doctor before changing your diet or starting an exercise program. - Find a hobby to occupy your mind. - o Try knitting, cooking, playing video games, painting, hiking or any other activity that appeals to you.
+Talk to your oncologist about your risk for relapse or disease progression and the signs and/or symptoms that may indicate a relapse or disease progression. o Knowing this information can help you better understand your situation and minimize the fear of the unknown.
+Talk to a mental health professional. o A mental health professional can help you to fine-tune your awareness of your emotions so that you feel more in control.
+They can also help you learn coping strategies to care for yourself.
+Ask your doctor for a referral or call your insurance provider.
+Make lifestyle changes to improve your overall health and well-being, such as making good food choices or starting an exercise program.
+See Healthy Behavior Recommendations on page 37. o Talk to your doctor before changing your diet or starting an exercise program.
+Find a hobby to occupy your mind. o Try knitting, cooking, playing video games, painting, hiking or any other activity that appeals to you.
+Journal. o Keeping a journal, or "journaling," provides an outlet to express yourself.
+It can help you to identify (name) and cope with your emotions. o Visit www.LLS.org/booklets to order Write It Out, a journal for blood cancer patients with prompts, tips, coloring pages and many blank pages.
+Connect with other cancer survivors. o Cancer support groups and peer-to-peer programs are not just for patients receiving treatment.
+There are programs for people who are years out of treatment as well as for those living with a chronic diagnosis.
+Talking to others who understand what you've been through can be helpful.
+See Community Resources and Networking on page 83.

-Journal.

-- o Keeping a journal, or "journaling," provides an outlet to express yourself.
-It can help you to identify (name) and cope with your emotions. - o Visit www.LLS.org/booklets to order Write It Out, a journal for blood cancer patients with prompts, tips, coloring pages and many blank pages.

-- Connect with other cancer survivors. - o Cancer support groups and peer-to-peer programs are not just for patients receiving treatment.
-There are programs for people who are years out of treatment, as well as for those living with a chronic diagnosis.
-Talking to other people who understand what you've been through can be helpful.
-See Community Resources and Networking on page 94.